simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ---
-title: Vue 3 Tutorial
+title: Vue 3 Quickstart
-description: A guide in my new Starlight docs site.
+description: An interactive quickstart tutorial for Vue 3.
 ---

 This tutorial assumes you're already familiar with HTML, CSS, JS, and npm.
 It also assumes you know what a JS framework is for.